- Mailing Address

 -

-UTEP started the George Floyd Promise Fund which "will support diversity, inclusion and equity programming on campus."
+UTEP's George Floyd Promise Fund was created "in response to the tragic death of George Floyd" and will "support diversity, inclusion and equity programming on campus."

 -